History of Social Justice and Racial Equity Initiatives

 In June 2012, the Iowa City City Council established the Diversity Committee which was formulated to serve as an ad hoc council committee to review issues relating to diversity within the City organization.
 The committee reviewed the policies, practices and procedures within the Iowa City Police Department and the Transportation Services Department with the intent to provide a set of recommendations to the City Council on diversity-related matters.
 In March 2013, the Diversity Committee supplied the City Council and City staff with their recommendations.
 City staff developed an implementation form and reporting process designed to incorporate recommendations from both the Diversity Committee and City staff.
 The City Manager initiated a Diversity Task force and appointed an Equity Director to ensure the recommendations are implemented and in compliance with the goals of the City Council.
 The Council passed a resolution supporting various recommendations from City staff and the Diversity Committee.

-The Social Justice and Racial Equity Quarterly Updates supplies the public with up-to-date information regarding the Council Resolution approving the 2015 Equity Action Plan and the Five Areas of Focus.
+The Social Justice and Racial Equity Quarterly Updates supplies the public with up-to-date information regarding City staff's work on social justice and racial equity.

-Social Justice and Racial Equity Fourth Quarter Update for 2016
+Social Justice and Racial Equity 4th Quarter Update 2021

 The City of Iowa City is a part of the Government Alliance for Race and Equity (GARE).
+The City joined in 2015, making it the second City in Iowa to become a member.
 GARE is a national network of government working to achieve racial equity and advance opportunities for all.
 Across the country, governmental jurisdictions are:

 - Making a commitment to achieving racial equity